Ed Love

 Edward H. Love (May 24, 1910 – May 6, 1996) was an American animator who worked at various studios during the Golden age of American animation.
-He is well known for animating Walt Disney Animations' shorts Mickey's Trailer and Fantasia.
+He is well known for contributing to Walt Disney Animation productions such as Mickey's Trailer and Fantasia, and, later in his career, as an animator for Tex Avery at the Metro-Goldwyn-Mayer Cartoon Studio.
 Love won the Golden Award at the 1984 Motion Pictures Screen Cartoonists Awards in 1984.

 Career

 Love was born on May 24, 1910, in Tremont, Pennsylvania.
 Love came to Los Angeles in 1930.
-The effects from The Great Depression caused Love to search for a job in 1931.
+The effects of The Great Depression caused Love to search for a job in 1931.
 He discovered an opening as a Disney cartoonist in the local newspaper.
-Love was interested, used a phone book to find an animator, and learned how to animate in the span of four months.
+Love was interested, used a phone book to find an animator, and learned how to animate in four months.
 Besides drawings as a child, his entire animation experience consisted of only those four months of learning.
-Love walked into Walt Disney's office, unscheduled, and showed him a stop motion animation sample of Mickey Mouse playing the violin.
+Love walked into Walt Disney's office, unscheduled, and showed him a stop-motion animation sample of Mickey Mouse playing the violin.
 Walt Disney was satisfied and hired him to work at Disney as an animator that same day.
 Love was initially paid $18 a week and animated Goofy and Pluto more frequently than other characters.
 Disney gave their animators a lot of freedom by giving them the option if they want to add additional frames.
-Love worked with the effects manage but not with other animators.
-Love left the studio after participating in the Disney animators' strike in 1941.
+Love worked with the effects manager but not with other animators.
+Love would briefly leave the studio to work at Mickey Mouse co-creator Ub Iwerks' studio.
+He would come back to Disney in 1936 after the studio folded due to lack of funding.
+Love left the studio for good after participating in the Disney animators' strike 1941.
 At that time, Love was making $50 a week.

 Love, along with several other ex-Disney personnel, were offered jobs at the Metro-Goldwyn-Mayer Cartoon Studio.
 There he would work in Tex Avery's unit until 1946.
-At MGM, Love would animate as much as 5,600 out of the total 8,800 frames for a short film, which is about 4 out of 6 minutes of animation.
+At MGM, Love would animate as much as 5,600 of the 8,800 frames for a short film, which is about 4 out of 6 minutes of animation.
 He and other animators were limited to only 480 frames a week, a limitation which allowed MGM to provide openings for new animators.
-It also restricted the present animators from being paid more, regardless whether or not they produce more frames.
+It also restricted the present animators from being paid more, regardless of whether or not they produced more frames.
 After he was fired by Fred Quimby, Love would briefly work in Hugh Harman's animation studio and also help animate Bob Clampett's cartoon It's a Grand Old Nag for Republic Pictures, before settling into Walter Lantz Productions in 1947.
-However, the state of Lantz' studio was rapidly decreasing because Lantz did not have funds for the studio, forcing him to close it down in 1949.
+However, the state of Lantz's studio was rapidly decreasing because Lantz did not have funds for the studio, forcing him to close it down in 1949.
 Love would not return following the studio's reopening.